 FEDEORA PRIZES IN PULA FOR SCHMIDT, VULETIC AND MUSAN

 The FEDEORA jury at 59th Pula Film Festival, composed by Sherif Awad, Nenad Dukic and Radovan Holub A Diploma for Best Film from the Short Film Programme to the film Father (Obid) by Ivica Musan, the Diploma for Best Minority Co-production to the film Practical Guide to Belgrade with Singing and Crying by Bojan Vuletic and the Diploma for Best Film in the National Programme Main Section to the film Vegetarian Cannibal by Branko Schmidt.
-For the main section feature film the jury granted a special recognition to the film Halima’s Path by Arsen A. Ostojic for recognizing uniform and stylistically consistent treatment of the delicate topic of religious and ethnic conflicts in this region.
 Read reports by Nenad Dukic, Sherif Awad and Radovan Holub.

 FLOWER BUDS GETS THE FEDEORA AWARD IN KARLOVY VARY

 The FEDEORA prize at Karlovy Vary goes to Poupata (Flower Buds), Czech Republic, directed by Zdenek Jirasky “for its sensitive, humorous and bleak portrait of a dysfunctional and deprived family trying to survive in a somewhat heartless society.”
 Read reports by the members of the jury: Ronald Bergan (UK), Furio Fossati (Italy) and Eero Tammi (Finland).